QuentinWach/quentinwach.github.io/_posts/2024-9-18-first-shaders.md

 description: "Explaining briefly (very, very briefly) what shaders are and then moving on to writing two simple ones in GLSL.
 The first one similar to a lava lamp and the second one a little mountain range under a blue sky with a distance fog.
 Turns out, shaders are like painting directly with mathematics."
 date:   2024-09-18 20:38:24 +0100
 authors: ["Quentin Wach"]
-tags: ["shaders", "computer graphics"]
+tags: ["computer graphics"]
 tag_search: true
 image:     "/images/shader_2.png"
 weight:
 note:
-categories: "personal"
+categories: "blog"
 ---

 I recently started getting more into low-level programming, implementing physics simulations and graphics which then lead me to write my first shader.
 And damn... shaders are awesome!
 But many of the copy-cat tutorials out there are terribly boring.
 I don't want to see another colored triangle!
 Let's actually (attempt to) build an awesome shader!
 First, I'll give a little introduction then I'll show you two simple shaders I made with detailed comments in the code.